First drive review: 2022 Volvo XC60 Recharge plug-in hybrid delivers more range and power

 Smoother, more powerful, but not perfect

-Volvo tossed me the keys to a Silver Dawn 2022 XC60 and as I pulled out of the Brussels airport two things became immediately clear about the upgraded PHEV: one-pedal braking has indeed arrived in Volvo’s plug-in hybrid, and the turbo-4 is smoother.
+Volvo tossed me the keys to a Silver Dawn 2022 XC60 and as I pulled out of the Brussels airport two things became immediately clear about the upgraded PHEV: one-pedal driving has indeed arrived in Volvo’s plug-in hybrid, and the turbo-4 is smoother.

 In my very unscientific test loop around the city of Brussels that included both highway and city driving the XC60 did go about 30 miles on electric power, with a caveat: As we observed in a recent drive of a 2021 XC90 plug-in hybrid, Volvo still won’t let you completely lock out the gasoline engine.
 Despite having a more powerful electric motor and larger battery pack, if the accelerator pedal is put to the floor, even while in all-electric Pure drive mode, the gas engine will kick in to provide extra juice.
 This same disappointment takes place in the Jeep Wrangler 4xe, but not in the Toyota RAV4 Prime.

-The one-pedal drive feature with more regenerative braking works, but the regenerative braking force isn’t consistent in the way it is with the C40 Recharge.
+The one-pedal feature with more regenerative braking works, but the deceleration force isn’t consistent in the way it is with the C40 Recharge.
 The system seemed to be speed-dependent (or perhaps gear-dependent) on the pre-production Euro-spec XC60 PHEV with more regen kicking in at speeds below 40 mph.
 The slower the speed the stronger the regenerative braking.
 It wasn’t possible to one-pedal decelerate the XC60 PHEV from highway speeds.

 The entire powertrain’s been smoothed-over, with less-juddery transitions, more power at low speeds when the gas engine is running, and perhaps most welcome, more refined turbocharged and supercharged inline-4 under the hood.